NitinJami/keychaineditor/README.md

 NOTES:
  * Account and Service names are used to uniquely identify a item.
 An optional AccessGroup can also be passed to identify the item.
  * If there is no Account name pass an empty string.
- * Search is from the following group {Account, Service, AccessGroup, Protection}
+ * Search is from the following group {Account, Service, AccessGroup, Protection} and is case in-sensitive.
+EXAMPLES:
+ * To Dump entire keychain: $ keychaineditor
+ * Limit dump by searching: $ keychaineditor -f "test"
+ * Edit a keychain item:    $ keychaineditor -e --account "TestAccount" --service "TestService" --data "TestData"
+ * Delete a keychain item:  $ keychaineditor -d --account "TestAccount" --service "TestService"
 ```

+## Installation

+Recommended approach is to install using the `dpkg` command.
+SCP the .deb file into the device and run the following command:

+`dpkg -i keychaineditor.deb`

+To Un-install:

+`dpkg -r com.nitin.keychaineditor`

+*Note:* For manual installation, iOS devices do not come with Swift Runtime dylibs.
+You need to manually copy them to the device with the binary.
+The required frameworks are included in the repository.

 ## Build Notes

-1. To build the tool, Run 'make' in the current directory.
+To build the tool, Run 'make' in the current directory.
+The final outcome will be a `.deb` package.

-Note: You should have xcode command line tools installed for the toolchain.
+*Note:* You should have xcode command line tools installed for the toolchain.

-Note: You should also have `ldid` and `dpkg-deb`.
+*Note:* You should also have `ldid` and `dpkg-deb` (can be instaled via Homebrew).